-Game plan for healthy teeth: The Players
+Game plan for healthy teeth

-Fluoride helps teeth retain calcium, which keeps them strong and slows the production of acids that attack teeth.
-Unfortunately, much of California's water supply still does not contain fluoride, and more people today are drinking bottled water or using in-home filtration systems, further reducing fluoride intake.
+Unfortunately, many communities have water supplies that do not contain fluoride, and more people today are drinking bottled water or using in-home filtration systems, further reducing their fluoride intake.
 Use a fluoride toothpaste, and consider a fluoride mouth rinse, which not only helps fight cavities, especially at the gum line, but also strengthens teeth.

 Your biggest rival is plaque – the sticky, colorless film that builds up on your teeth every day.
-Because it's invisible, you should periodically use what's known as a "disclosing solution" to see if you are brushing and flossing effectively.
+Because plaque is invisible, you should periodically use a disclosing solution to see if you’re brushing and flossing effectively.
 You can buy a disclosing solution at a drugstore, or you can make your own by mixing two drops of blue or green food coloring with two teaspoons of water.
-Swish the solution around in your mouth, spit, then rinse with water.
-The color stays on your teeth where plaque exists, appearing darker where plaque is thickest.
+Swish the solution around in your mouth, spit and then rinse with water.
+The color sticks to plaque, appearing darker where plaque is thickest.

 Tartar is the hard deposit on your teeth that only a dentist can remove.
 It occurs over time as plaque combines with the minerals in saliva.

 Like most people, you probably eat your share of sugar-laden snacks and drinks.
 Sugar in any form, including brown sugar and the natural sugars found in fruit and dairy products, is a tooth's worst enemy.
 Starchy foods are also suspect and should be eaten only as part of a meal.
-Foods such as raisins and other dried fruits tend to stick to the teeth, enhancing the conditions for destructive acids.
+Foods such as dried fruits tend to stick to the teeth, enhancing the conditions for destructive acids.
 Hard candies, breath mints and cough drops also stay in the mouth longer than other foods.
 The more often you snack, the greater your risk for hosting enamel-destroying acids.

 The good news is that some foods may actually help counter tooth decay.
-Research has shown that peanuts and aged cheddar, Swiss and Monterey Jack cheeses may actually inhibit or neutralize the acids that cause cavities.
+Peanuts and aged cheddar, Swiss and Monterey Jack cheeses may actually inhibit or neutralize the acids that cause cavities.
 Brushing after meals and snacks is essential and, combined with a balanced diet and healthy lifestyle, can help beat disease and decay at their own game, for stronger teeth and gums.